RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 4 October 2019
+- https://dev.to/bosepchuk/how-to-manage-programmers-without-losing-your-damn-mind-66c Basically a summary/recap of the book The Coaching Habit: Say Less, Ask More by Michael Bungay Stanier.
+Repetitive book, but very useful.
 # 6 September 2019
 - https://www.cncf.io/blog/2018/08/01/demystifying-rbac-in-kubernetes/ Kubernetes RBAC
 # 21 August 2019